tolauwae/phd-thesis/src/latch/latch.typ

 The limited memory and processing power of these constrained devices restrict the size of the test suite and makes testing slow, impeding a fast feedback loop.
 Moreover, due to the non-deterministic and unpredictable environment, tests can become flaky.

-In this paper, we answered the question of how to design and implement a testing framework for automatically running large-scale versatile tests on constrained systems.
+In this chapter, we answered the question of how to design and implement a testing framework for automatically running large-scale versatile tests on constrained systems.
 We introduce our novel testing framework #latch (Large-scale Automated Testing on Constrained Hardware), which needed to overcome three challenges; the memory constraints, processing constraints, and the timeouts and flaky tests.
 In essence, #latch splits test suites into small test instructions which are sent by a managing tester to a managed testee (constrained device).
 Because the constrained device receives the test instructions incrementally from the tester, it does not need to maintain the whole test suite in memory.